iamtpage/orgaudit/README.md

 **Releases:**

-Download a release for your platform from the [releases](https://github.com/zmb3/orgaudit/releases) page.
+Download a release for your platform from the [releases](https://github.com/iamtpage/orgaudit/releases) page.

 **Usage:**

-Provide `orgaudit` with your system domain, a user ID and client secret, and the name of the organization to run against:
+Provide `orgaudit` with your system domain, a user ID and client secret, and the whitelist/blacklist configuration to suite your use-case:

-`$ orgaudit -d local.pcfdev.io --user-id cf-mgmt --client-secret cf-mgmt-secret -o foo`
+`$ orgaudit -d local.pcfdev.io --user-id cf-orgaudit --client-secret cf-orgaudit-secret -w "org-1,org-2" -b "system,services"`

 The `--user-id` and `--client-secret` flags can be omitted by using the `USER_ID` and `CLIENT_SECRET` environment variables.